 Can I translate my own immigration documents?

 According to USCIS, anybody who has the required knowledge to translate from the origin to the target language is able to translate an immigration document.
-Wether this translation get's accepted or not will depend on the discretion of the immigration officer reviewing your application.
+Whether this translation gets accepted or not will depend on the discretion of the immigration officer reviewing your application.
 It's always best to work with a certified translation professionals that have a 100% guaranteed acceptance rate for these types of processes to avoid any delays in your overall application.

 Can anyone translate documents for USCIS?